 By consuming more vegetable nitrate, people could reduce their risk of heart disease by 15%!
 That may not seem like a big number right now, but that’s a huge pro on the side of the health benefits of spinach.
 Plus, what’s the harm in eating more of this tasty veg in the first place?
 We love spinach!

 We can’t round up our facts about spinach list without mentioning that spinach is versatile and delicious!
 You can eat spinach raw, sauteed, steamed, or cooked in various dishes.
 Spinach tastes delicious in salads, soups, dips, pasta dishes, smoothies, and more.
 You can even add spinach to ice cream to sneak more veggies into your diet!

 At Little West, we use fresh California-grown spinach in our top selling green juice, The Clover.
 The Clover is an excellent choice for anyone who wants the health benefits of spinach without the taste.
 With cold-pressed kale, cucumber, celery, spinach, pear, cilantro, mint, and lime, The Clover is sweet, light, and refreshing.

+Enhance your well-being with our cold pressed juice, juice cleanse, and juice subscription options.
 Grab a bottle today at your local Whole Foods in California, Nevada, or Arizona, or order The Clover online.
 Subscribe at checkout and save 10%!